sjbennett123/polarlarp/content/background/bloody_fist.md

 The Bloody Fist tribe waged a brutal war 20 some years ago against Stonewood and the heroes of Elysia.
 The war was very long and bloody, but in the end the Bloody Fist was defeated.

 The heroes of Elysia killed their Warlord and put the remainder of the Bloody Fist to death by a witch hunt level of extermination.
-The surviving Bloody Fist ran into the darkened Forests and hills of Eastern Stonewood.
-In exile they tried to adopt a new way of life but all they knew was war and raiding so this was a doomed venture.
+The surviving Bloody Fist ran into the darkened forests and hills of eastern Stonewood.

 ### The Time Between the Wars

+In exile they tried to adopt a new way of life but all they knew was war and raiding so this was a doomed venture.
 Over these 20 years, the burning memory of defeat and exile chewed away at the surviving Bloody Fist Tribe's sanity and will to live.

 ### The Coming of the Urakhai